Struggling With Autophobia: Why Your Brain’s Fear of Being Alone Goes Deeper Than You Think

 • Avoidance conditioning: Every successful avoidance of solitude strengthens the threat classification.
 The brain interprets “I avoided being alone and nothing bad happened” as evidence the avoidance was necessary — preventing the disconfirming evidence that would weaken the fear

-In practice, I find the maintenance mechanisms are often more therapeutically relevant than the original conditioning.
+In practice, I find the maintenance mechanisms are often more professionally relevant than the original conditioning.
 The conditioning event may be inaccessible.
 But avoidance behavior, anticipatory activation, and the interoceptive loop are all active in the present — which means they are all targets for restructuring during the moments when they fire.

 How Does Autophobia Differ From Related Conditions?